Jaxson de Ville

 Jaxson de Ville with American Idol finalist Phil Stacey, November 2007.

 Jaxson de Ville salutes sailors aboard USS Samuel B. Roberts, September 2007.

 Jaxson de Ville is the mascot of the Jacksonville Jaguars, a National Football League (NFL) football franchise.
 His name is spelled "Jaxson" because Jacksonville, Florida, is often shortened to "Jax."
 He is an anthropomorphic jaguar and is yellow with teal patches.
 He wears sunglasses, a Jaguars jersey, long shorts, and black and teal sneakers.
-The back of his jersey is typical: it reads "Jaxson" with his number, 00, but the front has a paw print.
+The back of his jersey reads "Jaxson" with his number, 00, and the front has a paw print.
 On certain occasions he wears other outfits, such as a large military field uniform when he was brought onto the field in a military jeep.
-However, he finds other creative ways to enter the stadium: using a zip wire to bungee jump off the stadium lights or sliding down a rope from the scoreboard.
-He is rarely seen without his motorized scooter and can sometimes be seen driving a golf cart.
-After Jaguar wins, he jumps into the pool at EverBank Stadium.